Post Prostatectomy Physical Therapy in Jacksonville, FL

 Education and training of your pelvic floor muscles are essential to achieve a properly functioning pelvic floor.
 And you can elect to start your training before and after surgery.
 Training for a specific performance, such as continence or erection, must include training the muscles in movements that resemble the desired action.

-Your physical therapist is trained to treat movement dysfunctions related to poor pelvic floor muscle performance.
+Our pelvic floor physical therapists are trained to treat dysfunctions related to poor pelvic floor muscle performance caused by a prostatectomy.

-Stress urinary incontinence is common following radical prostatectomy.
-You could also develop other types of incontinence due to a poor functioning pelvic floor:
+Urinary incontinence is common following radical prostatectomy.
+There are several types of incontinence due to a poor functioning pelvic floor:

 - Stress incontinence occurs when urine leaks due to increased abdominal pressure, such as during a sneeze, cough, or lifting something heavy.